christophenoel/geozarr-spec/README.md

 ### GeoZarr Dataset

-GeoZarr Dataset is a root **Zarr Group** which contains a consistent **set of DataArrays** (observed data), coordinates, auxiliary variables, and optionally children groups.
+GeoZarr Dataset is a root **Zarr Group** which contains a consistent **set of arrays variables** (observed data), coordinates, auxiliary variables, and optionally children datasets (located in children Zarr groups).

-GeoZarr Dataset MUST contain a consistent set of data for which the DataArrays have aligned dimensions and share the same coordinates grid.
-If multiple arrays share heterogenous dimensions or coordinates, a primary set MUST be located at root level, and the other sets put in children Zarr groups.
+GeoZarr Dataset MUST contain a consistent set of data for which the Array Variables have aligned dimensions and share the same coordinates grid.
+If multiple Array
+ Variables share heterogenous dimensions or coordinates, a primary set MUST be located at root level, and the other sets put in children datasets.

-## GEoZarr - CF Conventions
+## GeoZarr - CF Conventions

 ### Multiscales